-It has been agreed to pave the grassed area in front of the Gateway Cafe from the Town Council Community Infrastructure Levy (CIL) pot and we have gone out for quotes.
+It has been agreed to pave the grassed area in front of the Gateway Cafe from the Town Council CIL pot and we have gone out for quotes.

 Howard Peace Park - A survey has been completed and recommendations taken to Council.
-Accessibility has been identified as the priority need for the area and a scheme is being worked on so that we can make a CIL bid to Lewes District Council for funding.
+Accessibility has been identified as the priority need for the area and a scheme is being worked up so that we can make a CIL bid to Lewes District Council for funding.